unpoly/unpoly/src/unpoly/pages/caching.md

 To force caching regardless of HTTP method, pass `{ cache: true }`.

-Disabling caching
+Disabling caching {#disabling}
 -----------------

+You can disable the caching mechanism globally or selectively.

+### Disabling the cache globally {#diabling-globally}

 [Navigation](/navigation) is the only moment when Unpoly caches by default.

-You can disable caching while navigating like so:
+You can disable caching globally like so:

 ```js
 up.fragment.config.navigateOptions.cache = false
 ```

+### Disabling the cache for selected routes {#disabling-route}

 If you want to keep the navigation default, but disable auto-caching for some URLs, configure `up.network.config.autoCache`: